carlolaz/Ball-Game-Project/README.md

 # Ball game project
-Small project done for a computer graphics assignment.
-A 3d sphere has to bounce inside a transparent cube.
+Small project done for a computer graphics assignment: a 3d sphere has to bounce inside a transparent cube